kstenerud/concise-encoding/cte-specification.md

 Comment contents must contain only complete and valid UTF-8 sequences.
 Escape sequences in comments are not interpreted (they are passed through verbatim).

 Comments can be written in single-line or multi-line form.
-The single-line form starts with a double slash `//` and ends at a newline.
-The multi-line form starts with the sequence `/*` and ends with the sequence `*/`.
-They operate similarly to C-like language comments, except that nested comments are allowed.

-Note: Comments must not be placed before the [version specifier](#version-specifier).
+#### Single Line Comment

+A single line comment begins at the sequence `//` and continues until the next linefeed (u+000a) is encountered.

+#### Multiline Comment

+A multiline comment begins at the sequence `/*` and is terminated by the sequence `*/`.
+Multiline comments support nesting, meaning that further `/*` sequences inside the comment will start subcomments that must also be terminated by their own `*/` sequence.
+No processing of the comment contents other than detecting comment begin and comment end is peformed.

+Commenting out strings or markup contents containing the sequences `/*` or `*/` will potentially cause parse errors because the parser won't have any contextual information about the sequences, and will simply treat them as "comment begin" and "comment end".
+You can mitigate this edge case by preventing all occurrences of `/*` and `*/` that don't represent comment delimiters:

+* In [quoted strings](#quoted-string) and [markup contents](#content-string), you can break up the text using escape sequences.
+* [Verbatim strings](#verbatim-string) do not allow escape sequences, so you must either avoid putting such sequences in, or never comment such sections out using multiline comments (single line comments will work, though).

 #### Comment String Character Restrictions